 Pinnacles National Park – Paicines, CA

-Pinnacles National Park is one of the newest national parks, having just been officially incorporated in 2013.
-The rock formations of Pinnacles National Park divide the park into East and West Districts which are connected by trails but not by road — make sure to research which section of the park you’d like to visit before embarking on your adventure.
+Pinnacles National Park is one of the newest national parks.
+It was just been officially incorporated as a National Park in 2013.
+The rock formations of Pinnacles National Park divide the park into East and West Districts.
+These sections are connected by trails but not by any road.
+Make sure to research which section of the park you’d like to visit before embarking on your adventure.

-This park is a unique location — east of central California’s Salinas Valley, where you’ll find the impressive remains of an ancient volcano that have since made way for massive monoliths, spires, sheer-walled canyons and talus passages that are a result of millions of years of erosion and tectonic plate movement.
+This park is a unique location.
+It’s east of central California’s Salinas Valley, where you’ll find the impressive remains of an ancient volcano.
+This ancient eruption has since made way for massive monoliths, spires, sheer-walled canyons and talus passages that are a result of millions of years of erosion and tectonic plate movement.

 More than 30 miles of trails access geological formations, spectacular vistas and wildlife.
 The Pinnacles’ rock formations are also a popular destination to challenge technical climbers.